Discover what you are naturally good at

 What do you think?

 Communication goes beyond simply talking.
 It continues once the teacher stops speaking and begins to listen.
-The classroom teacher must be able to quickly read students’ trait expressions.
+Listening also involves an element of watching, and teachers must be able to quickly read students’ facial expressions, postures, and gestures to help them interpret the true meaning of the communication [4].

+Active listening involves looking at the person, using their own gestures, postures and facial expressions to demonstrate that they are paying attention and then showing that they have heard and understand what their student is saying by checking understanding, or summarizing what they have heard [4].
 They must listen to students about their concerns, fears, and struggles.
 This is key to developing confidence in the students.
-Listening also helps teachers better understand their student’s educational needs so that lessons can be tailored to the students.
+Listening also helps teachers better understand their students’ educational needs so that lessons can be tailored to the students.

 Collaborative